 - Functional Addict: Probably unintentional but in the video game, their usage of Flash in order to heal their wounds does very little to hinder them in any way shape or form despite how frequently they may have to use them to survive.
 This in stark contrast to The Destroyers whose dependence on drugs and alcohol is shown to be outright crippling to them at times.

 - Home Base: The Warriors are based in an amusement park on Coney Island, when they are shown to keep a stash of weapons.
 They also control the surrounding streets and stores and their main headquarters is an empty warehouse in the area.

 - Neighbourhood-Friendly Gangsters: In the game, The Warriors actively serve the people of the Coney Island community in side-quests, protect the stores that pay them to do so, and aren't insane or pointlessly violent like, say, The Rogues or Destroyers.

 - Pet the Dog: A few side-missions in the game allow The Warriors to help out the local homeless population.

-- Protection Racket: The Warriors run one on the shops within their turf—you actually do have to defend them at one point, so at least you're earning your money.
+- Protection Racket: The Warriors run one on the shops within their turf—you actually do have to defend them from other gangs at one point, so at least you're earning your money.